NixOS/nix.dev/CONTRIBUTING.md

   - Nix language

-      Programming langauge to declare packages and configurations for the Nix package manager.
+      Programming language to declare packages and configurations for the Nix package manager.

     - Nix expression